herdisgs/lumpfish/README.md

 Then open a web browser and navigate to http://127.0.0.1:8050/

 # Data
-The data used in this project includes the following datasets:
+The app uses the following data files:

 lump_data.csv - main fisheries data